dexterstacey/one-click-hugo-cms/site/content/post/looking-back-and-moving-forward-a-note-from-our-founder-ceo.md

 ---
-title: Looking back and moving forward - a note from our Founder & CEO
+title: A Letter from our Founder & CEO
 date: 2022-03-01T13:37:14.347Z
 description: >
   In the years since Xavier Project began, the number of people displaced around